Judicial Branch Home >

 Fax: (651) 767-8940

-At present, the State of Minnesota has two operational mental health courts and 35 operational drug courts.
-There are more than 300 mental health courts across the country with many additional courts in the planning phase.
+At present, the state of Minnesota has three operational mental health courts and 39 operational drug courts.
+As of 2012, there were more than 349 mental health courts across the country with many additional courts in the planning phase.

 The mission of the RCMHC is to increase public safety by reducing recidivism among those whose criminal behaviors are attributable to mental illness.
 Through court supervision and the coordination of mental health and other social services, the Court supports a psychiatrically stable and crime-free lifestyle among its participants.